 Coastal areas in Maine and Massachusetts saw blizzard-like conditions with more than a foot of snow during a storm on Saturday, and thousands on Cape Cod were left without power.
 Maine was expected to get another 4 to 8 inches of snow on Tuesday.
 Boston should get 1 to 3 inches but Worcester, located west of the capital, could get as much as 6 to 8 inches.

 Pennsylvania was gearing up for 2 to 4 inches in Philadelphia and some southeastern areas of the state and 1 to 3 inches in eastern Pennsylvania.
-But forecasters said there could be 4 to 6 inches in the Poconos Mountains and 2 to 6 inches of snow in parts of western and central Pennsylvania.

 On Monday, several inches of snow fell across the Great Lakes, causing Chicago's two airports to cancel more than 1,000 flights.